arimacdev/php-sigfox-client/README.md

 ## Usage

-See the documentation to view a detailed description.
+See the documentation for a detailed description.
 This is some code snippets for you to get an idea about this library.

 - Initializing the client